theupdateframework/python-tuf/tuf/README-developer-tools.md

 >>>
 ```

+We can also use the bits parameter to set a different key length (the default is
+3072).
+We can also provide the password parameter in order to suppress the password
+prompt.

+During this example we will be using rsa keys, but ed25519 keys are also supported.

+Now we have a key for our project, we can proceed to create our project.

 <a name="the_project_class">
 ### The project class ###
-TUF-dev is built around the Project class, which is used to organize groups of
+The TUF developer tool is built around the Project class, which is used to organize groups of
 targets associated with a single set of metadata.
 Each Project instance keeps
 track of which target files are associated with a single set of metadata.
 Each
 Project instance keeps track of which target files are signed and which need